 - 5.1.4 With the limitations as above, development to the east, beyond the A40, is being considered by Herefordshire Council and some permissions have already been given.
-This is complicated by the large area of as yet undeveloped land - here called Broadmeadows/Tanyard - from the A40 west almost to Ross town centre; a considerable 'wedge' out of the town's otherwise clear development pattern.
+This is complicated by the large area of as yet undeveloped land - here called Broadmeadows/Tanyard - from the A40 west almost to Ross town centre: a considerable 'wedge' out of the town's otherwise clear development pattern.
 Breaking the A40 barrier is therefore the obvious future opportunity for significant new development but this is currently beyond the scope of this plan except in terms of broad principles.
 It is also important to note that, having broken the A40 barrier, there are few clear criteria to then determine a further settlement boundary.
 This is one reason why this plan incudes criteria for this development.
 (The Herefordshire Council land also extends beyond the Ross-on-Wye parish boundary). - 5.1.5 The Local Plan and Core Strategy includes a target for Ross-on-Wye of 900 more houses and 10 hectares of employment land during the plan period.
 As of 2018, over 900 houses had either been completed or permissions had been granted and the (now approved) Model Farm development will deliver at least the amount of employment land needed.
+The Neighbourhood Plan seeks to allocate further land for development to ensure that the Neighbourhood Plan can influence the sustainable growth of Ross on Wye.
 It is therefore the responsibility of the Neighbourhood Plan to provide for the remaining house numbers, also including a contingency of around 10-15%.
 The plan Steering Group accept this and have looked at possible developments to achieve beyond these numbers to ensure that as much development as possible during the plan period is within the scope and influence of this plan.